 Do you go for classic black, blue or grey, or switch things up with a daring colour scheme?
 Let’s explore your options.

 Class and sophistication; that’s what you get with a black prom suit.
-Whether you opt for the timeless black tuxedo a-la Bond or a slim fit three-piece, it’s a sure-fire winner in the style stakes and can blend perfectly into any prom.
+Whether you opt for the timeless black tuxedo a-la Bond or a tailored fit three-piece, it’s a sure-fire winner in the style stakes and can blend perfectly into any prom.

 Grey suits can be a suave choice for prom when carefully accessorised.
 Transform the look of a smart three-piece grey suit with a shot of colour on your shirt, tie or pocket square.
-Or take a page out of the blazer playbook and go bold with a grey and aqua check jacket paired with some navy chinos for a casual finish.
+Or take a page out of the blazer playbook and go bold with a grey check jacket paired with some navy chinos for a casual finish.

 A navy-blue blazer or dinner jacket gives your prom outfit a sense of classic style.
-This tailored fit navy dress suit from our Moss collection combines classic style with a sharp cut.
+This slim fit navy dress suit from our Moss collection combines classic style with a sharp cut.
 It’s a look that says you mean business.

 You’ll be the talk of prom if you opt for a bold, untraditional colour for your suit, as shown below.
 Tie your outfit together with a tie and or pocket square that complement the suit’s colouring or, if you decide you want to make an entrance, dial it up with a bright printed shirt.